juanmeleiro/registrar/README.md

   purposes of inactivating them.
 If you find a good procedure, update this documentation and create the relevant checklists.
 For now, I (juan) am leaving this to other players.

+- After any modification, you may run `./registrar check` to check the integrity of this repository.
+This is not comprehensive, but it's an aid.

 ## Repository structure

 - `BACKLOG.md`.
 Notes on things to do to improve this repository and related things.